 County Rate Assessment

-The Indiana State Department of Health's Immunization Division embraces the goals set forth in Healthy People 2020.
-Healthy People 2020 objectives include targets for reducing vaccine-preventable disease rates and increasing vaccine coverage.
-Part of the Healthy People 2020 goals is to use health information technology to track immunization status and improvement of knowledge on vaccine safety and adverse events, which align with the National Vaccine Plan.
+The Indiana Department of Health's Immunization Division embraces the goals set forth in Healthy People 2030.
+Healthy People 2030 objectives include targets for reducing vaccine-preventable disease rates and increasing vaccine coverage.
+Part of the Healthy People 2030 goals is to use health information technology to track immunization status and improvement of knowledge on vaccine safety and adverse events, which aligns with the National Vaccine Plan.
 To reach these objectives, the Immunization Division will annually report the immunization rates by county.

-For 2017, the Immunization Program analyzed immunization rates for completion of the 4:3:1:3:3:1:4 series (4 doses of DTaP, 3 doses of IPV, 1 dose of MMR, 3 doses of Hib, 3 doses of Hep B, 1 dose of varicella and 4 doses of PCV).
-The average immunization rate in Indiana is 63% for completion of the 4:3:1:3:3:1:4 series at 19-35 months.
-Nearly 71% of our counties were at or above the rate of 63%, with a median (or midpoint) of 67%.
+For 2023, the Immunization Division analyzed immunization rates for completion of the 4:3:1:3:3:1:4 series (4 doses of diphtheria, tetanus, and pertussis (DTaP), 3 doses of polio (IPV), 1 dose of measles, mumps, and rubella (MMR), 3 doses of haemophilus influenzae type B (Hib), 3 doses of hepatitis B (Hep B), 1 dose of varicella (VAR) and 4 doses of pneumococcal (PCV)).
+The annual immunization rate for Indiana is 56.4% for completion of the 4:3:1:3:3:1:4 series at 19-35 months and nearly 90% of our counties were at or above the rate of 50%.
 These rates were obtained from the Indiana Children and Hoosier Immunization Registry (CHIRP).
-The 2015, 2016 and 2017 annual reports for the immunization rate for Indiana Counties is located in PDF format for download below.
+The dashboard below displays Q2 immunization rates for Indiana as of June 30, 2023.

 - MMR - Measles, Mumps, and Rubella

 - Hib - Haemophilus influenzae type b

 - PCV - Pneumococcal